Habitat: Upland and lowland tropical rainforest and adjacent woodlands

 About

-The striped possum (Dactylopsila trivirgata) is unmistakable due to its bold, skunk-like appearance, featuring striking black and white stripes along its body and a white-tipped tail.
-Its toes are elongated and slightly covered with fur.
+The striped possum (Dactylopsila trivirgata) is unmistakable due to their bold, skunk-like appearance, featuring striking black and white stripes along their body and a white-tipped tail.
+Their toes are elongated and slightly covered with fur.

 Other than their markings, striped possums possess several distinctive features: they have an elongated tongue and fourth finger, long incisors, and a rounded braincase.